BestTimesToVisit.com Logo

 nature

 Witness the sun ignite the peaks of Glacier National Park from the often-overlooked Hidden Lake Overlook.
-This moderate hike rewards you with unparalleled views before the crowds arrive.
-Pack a thermos of coffee and arrive before sunrise for the best light and solitude; check trail conditions before you go.
+This moderately challenging hike rewards you with unparalleled views and a sense of serenity, especially if you start early to beat the crowds.
+Keep an eye out for mountain goats along the trail!

 Best time: July-September